Matthew Stafford: 2025 season: MVP season

 After being given permission to speak with other teams, Stafford had discussions with the New York Giants and Las Vegas Raiders before deciding to remain with the Rams and agreeing to a restructured contract on February 28, 2025.
+An aggravated disc in his back caused Stafford to miss most of training camp and there was concern within the Rams organization as to whether his condition would affect him during the season.